Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 ]
 ```

 The task definition requires an execution role.
 This role is assumed by ECS service and it is used while deploying and setting up the container.
-The task definition can also have an task role.
+The task definition can also have a task role.
 This role is attached to the containers and it provides permission for the running containers themselves.
 For simplicity, we will use the same role for the task and for the execution roles.

 ```
 resource "aws_iam_role" "fluent_bit_task_role" {